shubham151-asu/FLAppV1/README.md

 # FLAppV1
- Federated Learning is a type of distributed Machine Learning in which the ML algorithms runs on the edge devices or clients and model parameters are send to the server instead of data.
+ Federated Learning is a type of distributed Machine Learning in which the ML algorithms runs on the edge devices or clients and model or model parameters are send to the server instead of data.
 Server receives the model parameters and performs aggregation and sends back aggregated model to the clients.
 There are multiple possible implementation of federated learning such as Horizontal Learning, Vertical Learning or Transfer learning.
 The implemented algorithm uses Horizontal learning in way (without using SGD).
 It uses a simple ML algorithm like Naive Bayes because of the property of conditional